International Innovation, Entrepreneurship, Business Administration and Leadership at the Universidad Politécnica de Madrid

 If you wish to hear from previous US Fulbright Scholars and Researchers about their experiences in Spain, check our Fulbright Spain- Alumni Voices reel here.

-Enrichment activities: depending on the grant dates, Scholars and Researchers are welcome to participate in enrichment activities.
+Enrichment activities: Depending on the grant dates, Scholars and Researchers are welcome to participate in enrichment activities.
 Research seminars are organized during the Fall and Spring semesters.
-For reference, take a look at the 2023 Mediterranean Research Seminar organized in Alicante: https://fulbright.es/mediterraneanresearchseminar/
+For reference, please take a look at an overview of the 2023 Mediterranean Research Seminar organized in Alicante and watch the video testimonials from participants.

 Visit our Scholar Directory to view and search all Fulbright alumni.
 You can also learn more about Fulbright Alumni Ambassadors.